PrashanthK747/Content/drone_height_control/README.md

 # Drone Height Control

-The `Drone_height_control.m` file is a comprehensive MATLAB script that integrates the 1D dynamics of a drone with a control algorithm.
-This single-file approach simplifies the overall structure, making it easier to understand and manage.
+The `Drone_height_control.m` file is a comprehensive MATLAB script that contains the altitude dynamics of a drone with a control algorithm.
+The `Drone_height_control.m` file combines everything into one script to make it easier to understand and reduce errors.

 ## Overview